Lessons & Juries (Performance Studies)

 • Students who have performed on a Student Recital are required to perform an end-of-semester jury.

-Non-music majors who are taking lessons are required to attend at least four (4) official recitals or concerts per semester.
+Formerly known as pink cards, students taking lessons are required to attend a certain number of recitals or concerts per semester.